 BBC Music Magazine, Rising Stars, Great Artists of Tomorrow

-Pianist Joseph Middleton specialises in the art of song accompaniment and chamber music and has been highly acclaimed within this field.
-Described in the BBC Music Magazine as ‘one of the brightest stars in the world of song and Lieder’, he has also been labeled ‘the cream of the new generation’ by The Times and ‘a perfect accompanist’ by Opera Now.
-He performs and records with many of the world’s finest singers in major music centres across Europe, the Americas and Far East.
-Joseph is Director of Leeds Lieder, a Professor at his alma mater the Royal Academy of Music, and holds the position of Musician in Residence at Pembroke College Cambridge, where he curates an imaginative song recital series as well as directing the University’s Lieder Scheme.
+Pianist Joseph Middleton specializes in the art of song accompaniment and chamber music and has been highly acclaimed in this field.
+Described in Opera Magazine as ‘the rightful heir to legendary accompanist Gerald Moore’, by BBC Music Magazine as ‘one of the brightest stars in the world of song and Lieder’, he has also been labeled ‘the cream of the new generation’ by The Times.
+He is Director of Leeds Lieder, Musician in Residence at Pembroke College, Cambridge and a Fellow of his alma mater, the Royal Academy of Music, where he is also a Professor.
+He was the first accompanist to win the Royal Philharmonic Society’s Young Artist Award.

 Promotors please do not reproduce this biography, but contact email@example.com for an up-to-date version.